Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Data Selection and Analysis

 The synchrotron spectral flux is proportional to the the projected (along the line of sight) value of the product $N_{e}B^{\alpha +1}$, where $N_{e}$ and $B$ are the emitting electron (column) density and locally averaged value of the magnetic field, respectively; $\alpha$ is the spectral index of the radio-synchrotron emission.
 Due to heavy energy losses of primary electrons (with the required energy of more than a few GeV) propagating out of their source regions, it is usually assumed that the dominant contributions to the (observed) radio and (predicted) $\gamma$-ray emissions are from charged ($\pi^{\pm}$) and neutral ($\pi^{0}$) pion decays, respectively.
 The spectral intensity of the $\gamma$-ray emission is predicted to have the characteristic $\pi^{0}$ decay bump shape, unless the emission is dominated by a Compton component due to scattering of the secondary electrons off the CMB, in which case a power law with an index nearly equal to $\alpha$ would be predicted.

 Whereas the spatial profile of $N_{e}$ is essentially the same as that of both $\pi^{\pm}$ and $\pi^{0}$, respective sources of the radio and $\gamma$-ray emission, the radio profile reflects also the spatial dependence of $B^{\alpha +1}$.
-In the hot, fully-ionized IC gas, electrical conductivity is high, and magnetic fields are expected to be frozen into the plasma.
-If so, the field spatial dependence is expected to scale as $n^{2/3}$, with $n$ being the IC gas density \citep{Rephaeli:1988aa}; the index in this scaling is only somewhat lower, $1/2$, if magnetic energy (rather than flux) is conserved.
-With a commonly used gas density profile of the form $(1 + r^{2}/r_{c}^{2})^{-3\beta/2}$, where $r_{c}$ ($\propto \theta_{c}$) is the gas core radius, and typically $\beta =2/3$, it follows that the (projected) profile of the $\gamma$-ray emission is expected to be considerably {\emph{shallower}} than the measured radio profile.\footnote{For our purposes here, this profile is sufficiently close to the more realistic density distribution deduced in the analysis of {\it Planck} Sunyaev-Zel'dovich measurements of Coma \citep{Planck-Collaboration:2013aa}.} Taking the radio profile from Eq.~\eqref{eq:profile} and $\beta =2/3$, the profile of the $\gamma$-ray flux is predicted to be at most moderately steep, $f_{\gamma}(\theta) \propto (1 + \theta^{2}/\theta_{c}^{2})^{-1/4}$.
+In the hot, fully-ionized intracluster gas, electrical conductivity is high, and magnetic fields are expected to be frozen into the plasma.
+If so, the field spatial dependence is expected to scale as $n^{2/3}$, with $n$ being the intracluster gas density \citep{Rephaeli:1988aa}; the index in this scaling is only somewhat lower, $1/2$, if magnetic energy (rather than flux) is conserved.
+With a commonly used gas density profile of the form $(1 + r^{2}/r_{c}^{2})^{-3\beta/2}$, where $r_{c}$ ($\propto \theta_{c}$) is the gas core radius, and typically $\beta =2/3$, it follows that the (projected) profile of the $\gamma$-ray emission is expected to be considerably {\emph{shallower}} than the measured radio profile.\footnote{For our purposes here, this profile is sufficiently close to the more realistic density distribution deduced in the analysis of {\it Planck} Sunyaev-Zel'dovich measurements of Coma \citep{Planck-Collaboration:2013aa}.}